OCC 610: Evolving Professional Seminar

 OCC 751: Professional Issues and Trends

-This course examines major issues and trends affecting occupational therapy service delivery in today's practice environment.
-Through course discussion and activities students demonstrate an understanding of management functions, supervision and role delineation, regulations, reimbursement, advocacy, and ethics.
+This course examines major issues, trends, and policies affecting occupational therapy service delivery in today’s practice environment.
+Through course discussion and activities students will demonstrate an understanding of management functions, supervision and role delineation, regulations and policies, reimbursement, advocacy, and ethics.

 Credits: 3